jexxa-projects/JexxaTutorials/ContractManagement/README.md

     -d '"Paul"' \
     http://localhost:7504/ContractService/getContractsByAdvisor
 ```
 Response: The contract numbers of all contracts managed by Paul.
-Note that we called previous method 9 times.
+Note that we called the previous method 9 times.
 ```Console
 [{"value":1},{"value":2},{"value":4},{"value":5},{"value":6},{"value":7},{"value":3},{"value":8},{"value":9}]